laoguowangCP/godot-statechart-sharp/README.md

 ## Feature

-- Few plugin node to learn about.
+- Few plugin nodes to learn about.
 - Designed for composition.
 No need to extend scripts.

 ## Todo